WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 * Location: relative or absolute location, direction of view, and field view.
-With video coming from drones, 360 cameras, VR light field cameras, and comrpex video conferncing rooms, this provides the information about the camera or micrphone that the receiver can use to render the correct view.
+With video coming from drones, 360 cameras, VR light field cameras, and complex video conferencing rooms, this provides the information about the camera or microphone that the receiver can use to render the correct view.
 This is end to end encrypted.

 * Reference Frame : bool to indicate if this message is part of a